M0NK4489/DL-Gen-Discrim-Thesis-Clean/README.md

 The data contains household electricity readings in kWh, sampled every 30 minutes over roughly one year, with static household/location covariates and time-varying covariates.
 Each experiment resamples the data to a selected frequency, builds fixed-length windows, trains a model, then evaluates predicted/generated future kWh windows against held-out validation households.

+## Data And Prediction Target

+The dataset used in these notebooks is household electricity consumption data.
+Each household/customer has a chronological kWh meter reading every 30 minutes across approximately one year.
+Each row also contains covariates that describe the household, location, weather/environment, and calendar/time context.

+The prediction target is future household electricity usage in kWh.
+In practical terms, the models are being trained to predict or generate an individual household's future consumption profile over a selected horizon, such as the next `24h`, `7d`, or `28d`.

+The "customer" or "household" in the notebooks refers to one individual meter/customer identifier in the dataset.
+Training and validation are split by customer, meaning validation results are measured on households that were not used for training.
+This makes the validation task closer to the intended future use case: given information about a household and its conditions, estimate that household's likely future energy profile.

+The intended end user of this type of model would be a household owner, home buyer, planner, or energy analyst who wants a realistic forecast of household electricity demand.
+The context-forecasting setting assumes recent historical kWh readings are available.
+The no-context generative setting tests the harder case where historical kWh readings are not available and the model must rely on household/static information plus known time/weather covariates.

 The key controls are:

 - `FREQ`: temporal resolution of the data, such as `30min`, `1H`, `2H`, or `3H`.